mattcroat/joy-of-code/posts/sveltekit-for-beginners/sveltekit-for-beginners.md

 🖌️ Don't forget to install the dependencies after which you can start the development server at [http://localhost:3000/](http://localhost:3000/).

+> ⚠️ The port might be different in the latest version of SvelteKit but I changed it to `"dev": "vite dev --port 3000"`  for consistency.

 ```shell:terminal
 npm i && npm run dev
 ```